How do taxes affect the economy in the short run?

 Other short-run effects

 Tax policies can also affect the supply of labor in the short run.
 A cut in payroll taxes could bring some workers into the labor market or encourage those already working to put in more hours.
 Such supply changes have little effect on output if the economy is operating well below potential.
+Under those conditions, people have difficulty finding more work even if they want it.
 If the economy is operating near potential, however, increased labor supply can translate to increased output.

 The tax policy center’s model

-The Tax Policy Center has a model of short-run economic effects that is designed to produce estimates similar to those of the CBO.
-It differs from CBO’s approach in that direct effects on demand are estimated based on effects on after-tax incomes derived from TPC’s distributional tables rather than on generic policy types as in Table 1.
-TPC first used this model to estimate the short-run economic and revenue effects of the tax plans of Hillary Clinton and Donald Trump (Page 2016, Page and Smetters 2016).
+The Tax Policy Center (TPC) model of short-run economic effects differs slightly in approach compared to CBO’s but is designed to produce similar estimates.
+The CBO model estimates direct effects on demand based on generic policy types, as in table 1.
+The TPC model instead derives effects on after-tax incomes from TPC’s distributional tables.
+TPC used this model to estimate the short-run economic and revenue effects of the Tax Cuts and Jobs Act.

 Edelberg, Wendy.
 2016.
 “Dynamic Analysis at CBO.”
-Washington, DC: Congressional Budget Office, February.
+Washington, DC: Congressional Budget Office.

 Joint Committee on Taxation.
 2015.
 “Macroeconomic Analysis at the Joint Committee on Taxation and the Mechanics of Its Implementation.”
 Report JCX-3-15.
 Washington, DC: Joint Committee on Taxation.

-Page, Benjamin R., and Kent Smetters, 2016.
-“Dynamic Scoring of Tax Proposals,” Washington, DC: Tax Policy Center, September.
+Page, Benjamin R., and Kent Smetters, 2017.
+“Dynamic Analysis of Tax Plans: An Update.”
+Washington, DC: Urban-Brookings Tax Policy Center.

 Whalen, Charles J., and Felix Reichling.
 2015.
 “The Fiscal Multiplier and Economic Policy Analysis in the United States.”
-Working Paper, February.
+Working Paper 2105-2.
 Washington, DC: Congressional Budget Office.